ORNL-Fusion/Collector-Probes/README.md

 # Cloning the Repositories on Iris

 Cloning the repositories to Iris is not as straightforward as cloning to your local machine.
 It requires adding a new ssh key to your github account.
-The instructions located here worked for me:
+The instructions located here worked for me

 (Adding new SSH Key Instructions)[https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/]